ja88a/account-updates-ingestion/README.md

 - [x] Once all events and callbacks have completed, print the highest token-value accounts by AccountType (taking into account the right version), and gracefully shut-down the system.

-#### Project support

-1. A README ﬁle that contains:
-- [x] Instructions on how to run and test your code in a local environment through the command line.
-- [x] A description of how and why you chose the design patterns you did
-- [x] A description of what observability you would add if this was a production system.
-  What would you monitor for a production rollout?

-2. Production-ready code that:
-- [x] Follows community standard syntax and style
-- [x] Has no debug logging, TODOs, or FIXMEs
-- [x] Has test coverage to ensure quality and safety *(Actual is minimal)*

 ### Info

 #### Data model